BlackCat1606/sch-Conquer/README.md

 ### Game Mechanics

 Conquer has a simple game play: players are presented with a 8x8 board of coloured `dot` where the players will then try to link as many dots of the same colour as possible.
-The game then ends when either player hits 100 dots connected.
-Conquer has an even simpler game mechanic: to stop the other player from clearing dots while clearing more dots themselves real-time.
+The game then ends when either player hits 100 `dot` connected.
+Conquer has an even simpler game mechanic: to stop the other player from clearing dots while clearing more `dot` themselves real-time.
 This would make players competitive, and by giving the players this option to stop the opponent from reaching 100, the players could try to stop the opponent by interrupting their path of movement, or simply clearing more dots fast enough themselves.

 ## System Design